apereo/cas/docs/cas-server-documentation/installation/Audits.md

 Navigating to `/actuator/auditLog` displays the complete audit for the past number of days determined by `cas.audit.numberOfDaysInHistory`(default is 30 days);

 You can specify an interval of log entries to return by adding a Duration Syntax to the navigated path.
 This interval will be subtracted from the current date and time when the query is executed.
 For instance `/actuator/auditLog/PT1H` will return only entries for the past our.
-An additional path can be added to limit the types of entries that will be returned (i.e `/actuator/auditLog/PTIH/SERVICE_TICKET_CREATED`).

 `/actuator/auditLog` can also accept a JSON object through a POST method containing criteria to filter log entries by.

-The following are filters that can be applied:
+The following filters that can be applied:

 | Key                       | Value
 |---------------------------|-----------------------------------------------